 The Fine Arts play a pivotal role in Pine Crest School tradition.
 Each year, Pine Crest student-artists on both campuses and in all three Divisions — Lower, Middle, and Upper School — present a musical theater production.
 Last week, Pine Crest Upper School Panthers will transform into the East High School Wildcats in their production of Disney’s "High School Musical."

 Before setting up classrooms and welcoming students for the first day of school in August, Pine Crest School faculty participated in the Teachers Teaching Teachers professional development day.
-Now in its sixth year, teachers participate in a variety of peer-led learning sessions where they connected with colleagues, exchanged expertise, and engaged in dialogue about best practices.
+Now in its ninth year, teachers participate in a variety of peer-led learning sessions where they connected with colleagues, exchanged expertise, and engaged in dialogue about best practices.

 What do a published poet and writer, a Ph.D. in World History and Early Modern European History, a former semi-professional basketball player, and six Pine Crest alumni have in common?
 They are among 38 new Pine Crest School faculty, staff, and administrators for the 2018-19 school year!